Skip to main content

 • Death

-• In the presence of severe symptoms, seek medical attention instantly.
+• If you have severe symptoms, you should seek medical advice without delay.
 This can be a life-or-death situation.

-• While some causes cannot be prevented, maintaining a healthy lifestyle and monitoring your liver health can help reduce certain risks.
+• While some causes cannot be prevented, some risks can be reduced by maintaining a healthy lifestyle and taking care of your liver .